NikolasMelui/nodejs-google-spreadsheet-parser-example/README.md

 cp config.example.js config.js
 ```

-## Google Service Account configurations (secrets.json file)
+## Google Service Account configurations (googleSecretFile.json)

-Put your `secrets.json` file with your Google Account credentials to the `./src/secrets` directory
+After create the Google Service Account in the Google Developer Console generate the credentials file and save it to the `./src/` as the `googleSecretFile.json`

 ## Installation